 If an auditor is commissioned to undertake a site audit for a contaminated site which has been notified to the EPA the auditor must contact the EPA to discuss the site before completing their audit.
-The list of contaminated sites notified to the EPA at is available on the EPA webpage List of NSW contaminated sites notified to EPA.
+List of NSW contaminated sites notified to EPA is available on the EPA webpage www.epa.nsw.gov.au/your-environment/contaminated-land/notification-policy/contaminated-sites-list.

-Similarly, if an auditor is commissioned to undertake a site audit for a site which is being regulated by the EPA under the CLM Act the auditor must contact the EPA to discuss the regulation of the site before completing their audit.
-The list of contaminated sites regulated by the EPA is available via the EPA webpage Search the contaminated land record.
+Similarly, if an auditor is commissioned to undertake a site audit for a site which is being regulated by the EPA under the CLM Act, the auditor must contact the EPA to discuss the regulation of the site before completing their audit.
+The list of contaminated sites regulated by the EPA is available via Search the contaminated land record: app.epa.nsw.gov.au/prclmapp/searchregister.aspx.

-If an auditor concludes that the site they are auditing should be notified to the EPA under the CLM Act, the auditor must as soon as practicable after making the conclusion take reasonable steps clearly and in writing to advise the person who commissioned the site audit of the duty of site owners and polluters to notify the EPA of contamination.
+If an auditor concludes the site they are auditing should be notified to the EPA under the CLM Act, the auditor must as soon as practicable after making the conclusion take reasonable steps clearly and in writing to advise the person who commissioned the site audit of the duty of site owners and polluters to notify the EPA of contamination.
 A copy of the written advice must also be provided to the EPA at the same time it is provided to the person who commissioned the site audit and the advice should be emailed to the EPA at nswauditors@epa.nsw.gov.au.